-Visit in Hawaii’s off-season, when the rates are cheaper, along with three for two-night deals being available and the islands are less crowded.
-Ideally, travel is spring (April to June) and fall (September to November).
+Visit in Hawaii’s off-season, when the rates are cheaper, and five for the price of four-night deals are sometimes available.
+Ideally, travel is in spring (April to June) and fall (September to November).
 Winter in Hawaii can be cloudy and wet from December to March, but it is a popular time to travel simply because the rest of the Northern hemisphere is so miserable and cold.
 Lanai is one of the driest and sunniest of the Hawaiian islands, making it a great hotel to book, whatever the time of year.

 Lanai offers a mix of lunar landscapes, mountain forests, red lava coastal cliffs, and miles and miles of empty beaches.
 Lanai was also known as the Pineapple Island because of the island’s pineapple plantations which once produced up to 75% of the world’s pineapples.
-In 2012, Silicon Valley billionaire Larry Ellison bought a 97% share of the island for $300 million USD and also became the owner of the Four Seasons Lanai.
+In 2012, Silicon Valley billionaire Larry Ellison bought a 97% share of the island for $300 million USD and became the Four Seasons Lanai owner.

 As you would expect, this is a Four Seasons hotel, so the decoration is in tasteful creams and browns, and all the communal areas look out upon the views of Hulopoe Bay.
 The main lounge, bar, fitness area, eateries, and pool all overlook this beautiful swathe of the picture-perfect bay.

 The Four Seasons Lanai has 168 guest rooms and 45 suites reached via open hallways.
-These newly renovated rooms are lovely and offer an Asian fusion feel with hardwood floors, a mix of browns with creams, and a wonderful and large balcony.
+These renovated rooms are lovely and offer an Asian fusion feel with hardwood floors, a mix of browns with creams, and a wonderful large balcony.
 The large, zen-like bathroom has teak-paneled walls and artisan tiles and features two sinks, a deep soaking bath, a separate shower, and a bidet toilet.
-The main difference between the rooms is where they are located and therefore their view.
+The main difference between the rooms is where they are located and, therefore, their view.

 Oceanfront rooms are on the front edge of the resort, and some are so close to the sea that you can hear the waves crashing below (request the plumeria wing for this to the left of the resort when facing the sea).
 If you prefer more panoramic ocean views, choose the other side of the resort, which comes in slightly less expensive.

-Of course, the Garden View suite at this hotel in Lanai is undoubtedly the best deal as you get to enjoy all the benefits of the resort at the cheapest possible price.
-The consistent level of quality offered by Four Seasons guarantees you an enjoyable, whatever room you book.
+Of course, the Garden View suite at this hotel in Lanai is undoubtedly the best deal, as you get to enjoy all the benefits of the resort at the cheapest possible price.
+The consistent quality offered by Four Seasons guarantees an enjoyable, whatever room you book.
 The best rooms are those on the Ocean Front (of course!).